Five Things to Look for When Choosing a Veterinarian

 Here are some tips for finding the right doctor for the animals in your life:

+-Be a detective!
 The first thing to do when looking for a veterinarian is to ask for recommendations.
 Start by asking friends and neighbors, and be sure to talk to the employees at your local pet store; find out where they take their own pets and which vets their customers speak highly of (and potentially, who to avoid).
-Once you have a few names, do a little online research like these questions to ask to find the best veterinarian.
+Once you have a few names, do a little online research.
 Google the veterinarians you’re interested in, and read any Yelp! reviews for the business.
 Even though people are more likely to write a negative review than a positive one, what you find online can add to a well-rounded view of the business you’re investigating.

 About the Author

 Samantha Grant is a life-long animal lover.
 She has been a horse trainer, PATH, INT. certified therapeutic horseback riding instructor, animal nutritionist, and writer.
 Samantha, or “Sam” to her friends enjoys spending her free time playing with her animals, working around the ranch, and reading.

 I like that you suggested requesting to tour a veterinary clinic to ensure that it is clean and well organized.
 My husband and I will surely consider this because we want to find a professional that offers desexing services for our 3 cats.
 They are all prone to diseases, so we see this process as a way for us to extend their lives.
 Thanks for sharing this. https://arundelvets.com.au/services/desexing/

 I like your suggestion to start making calls after we’ve picked out a few potential veterinarians.
 My sister wants to find a holistic vet that offers natural treatments like acupuncture and chiropractic care for her older dog.
 Using your methods should help her more easily find a vet she feels confident about using. https://animalwellnessdvm.com/acupuncture/